Outback

 - The game has a solid concept and potential for improvement, especially if the developer focuses on refining the HUD, map, and overall gameplay.

-- The developer is approachable and actively engages with the community, showing commitment to updates and improvements.
+- The developer is approachable and actively engages with the community for feedback, showing commitment to the game's development.

-- The game feels incomplete and lacks depth, with many players noting it resembles an asset flip rather than a polished product.
+- The game feels incomplete and lacks substantial content, with many players noting it should be free or priced much lower.

-- There are significant issues with gameplay balance, including an overwhelming number of NPCs and zombies that detract from the survival experience.
+- There are significant issues with gameplay balance, including an overwhelming number of NPCs and zombies, which detracts from the challenge and enjoyment.

 “Graphics are a mix of good (water reflections) and very poor - very early development highlights how much more work is needed regarding the graphics.”

-“The game is pretty much an asset flip with a bit of tinkering, but that tinkering is just the developer getting his aesthetic into the game rather than improving the shortcomings of the base asset kit or trying to enhance the overall product.”
+“The game is pretty much an asset flip with a bit of tinkering, but that tinkering is just the dev getting his aesthetic into the game rather than improving the shortcomings of the base asset kit or trying to improve the overall product.”

 “Remove the cartoon graphics from the setting; it looks really bad and you can't see anything with it.
 (Yeah, you can disable it, but it's a stupid option in my opinion.)”